 Common Skin Problems in Dogs

-- Seasonal allergies to certain kinds of pollen or molds
+- Seasonal allergies to pollen or mold

 - Allergies from flea or tick bites